Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 One in 100 women experience the menopause before the age of 40.
 When you experience early menopause, oestrogen production by your body drops.
 When this happens, your body is more susceptible to urinary incontinence because the oestrogen that helped to keep the tissues around your bladder strong and working well is no longer present.

 Pregnant and perimenopausal women tend to naturally gain weight as a result of the changes happening in their bodies.
 Since your pelvic floor muscles support much of your body weight, any excess weight further strains these muscles, so they cannot support your bladder as they should.
 This is called stress incontinence.

 What you can do if you experience urinary incontinence

 Even if you’re not suffering from a weak bladder at the moment, strengthening your pelvic muscles with exercises could help prevent it, and if you are suffering the exercises can help alleviate symptoms.

 It can be tough with all those hormonal changes, but try to keep around your normal healthy weight, and guard against infections by keeping up on personal hygiene, wiping front to back and drinking fluids regularly.

 Your doctor can help you find out about bladder training and surgeries to treat prolapse or other underlying conditions that can make your bladder sensitive.

-Whatever happens, you can always feel confident and fresh, even when leaks happen, with the Always Discreet range of liners, pads and Always Discreet Underwear, offering amazing sensitive bladder protection.
+Whatever happens, you can always feel confident and fresh, even when leaks happen, with the Always Discreet range of liners, pads and Always Discreet Underwear, offering amazing urinary incontinence protection.